zhaobaoping/test/BUMO GO SDK guide.rst

 GetLatestValidators
 ~~~~~~~~~~~~~~~~~~~~

-The ``getLatestValidators`` interface is used to get the number of all
+The ``GetLatestValidators`` interface is used to get the number of all
 validators in the latest block.

 The method to call this interface is as follows: